 Awarded by the Jury :

-The directors, producers and distributors of the award-winning films agree to mention their Rouen English Short-Film Festival awards in all the press packs and other promotional material (posters…) as well as during showings of the films (festival insert to be added at the beginning of the screening credits) and during the films’ national releases.
+The directors, producers and distributors of the award-winning films agree to mention their THIS IS ENGLAND Short Film Festival awards in all the press packs and other promotional material (posters…) as well as during showings of the films (festival insert to be added at the beginning of the screening credits) and during the films’ national releases.

-The Festival logo will be sent within 7 days following the festival.
+The Festival laurels will be sent within 7 days following the festival.